ThibaultPAV/project-transformer-de-en/README.md

 ## **Author**

 Project developed as part of an application.
-Created and maintained by Thibaud PAWLISZ, 2025.
+Created and maintained by Thibault PAWLISZ, 2025.